 Business Studies combines academic study with awareness and understanding of the business world around you.

 You will study a range of topics including starting a business, finance, people in business, operations management, marketing, strategies and change management.
 If you are interested in the business news headlines, or in how businesses are created and grow, about how they are managed and the skills required in the management process, you should find the subject interesting and stimulating.
 You may find you are able to draw upon any work experience you have done.

 Is Business Studies suitable for me?

 Current students have singled out the topic on marketing as particularly enjoyable because they can relate it to the items they buy.
 They also enjoy finding out current trends in the business world.
 They have commented that lessons are interesting and fun because of the real life subject matter and teaching methods used.

 However, there is a lot of material to learn with formulae and theories, which can prove challenging for some.
-Theories learned in class must be applied to a business context and students are expected to make judgements about business issues.
+Theories learned in class must be applied to a business context and students are expected to make judgments about business issues.

 How will I learn?

 Lessons are varied and involve using case studies, videos and articles to apply theory learnt in class.
-Calculations and numerical work are practised regularly.
+Calculations and numerical work are practiced regularly.
 Independent work and group work methods are used.
 The focus is on the logical organisation of notes and the development of examination skills.

 How will I be assessed?

 Coursework Year 1 – 0%; Year 2 – 0%.